MicrosoftDocs/Viva/Viva/glint/setup/create-productivity-survey.md

 > [!div class="nextstepaction"]
 > [Viva People Science blog: Beyond Engagement - Measuring Productivity in the Workplace](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/what-s-new-from-viva-people-science-beyond-engagement-measuring/ba-p/4126713))

 ## Set up a productivity survey

-????
-Craig - should we suggest here to start with a blank, recurring survey template or

-- **Engagement Survey** – Continue with an existing engagement survey but update it t to receive feedback to focus on productivity.

-## Set up a productivity survey

-Depending on your strategy and goals for productivity, you can set up an ad hoc productivity survey using the afore-mentioned items, or incorporate the items into your **Recurring Engagement survey** template.
-You may already have several of these top productivity drivers on your engagement survey so adding a few more will help to round out a robust study of productivity conditions for your employees.
+Depending on your strategy and goals for productivity, you can set up an ad hoc productivity survey using the survey items mentioned in this guidance, or incorporate the items into your **Recurring Engagement survey** template.
+You may already have several of these top productivity drivers on your engagement survey.
+Adding a few more helps to round out a robust study of productivity conditions for your employees.

 ## Next step